 Optional Activity—Community Service.
 For students who are interested, community service opportunities can be arranged by CELE and the resident director.

-The Argentina program is especially appropriate for students in Psychology, International Relations, Spanish and Hispanic Studies and Latin American Studies.
+The Argentina program is especially appropriate for students in History, International Relations, Spanish and Hispanic Studies and Latin American Studies.

 This program is open to sophomores, juniors and seniors in good academic and social standing with a minimum GPA of 2.5.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.